KSYong/LIBRARY_MYSQL/README.md

 # LIBRARY_MYSQL
-Library which you can add, update, delete and display.
+Library which you can add and display.

   1. env : CentOS Linux release 7.5.1804(Core)
   2. skills : MySQL C API, UDP socket